farmOS/farmOS/docs/development/docker.md

 ### File ownership

 On a Linux host, all the files in `www` will have an owner and group of `www-data`.
+As of farmOS 7.x-1.7 the `www-data` user and group id of the dev docker image are set to `1000` by default.
+On most single-user systems this matches the user and group ID of the primary user and everything should just work - the docker container and your user will both have normal read/write access to the files.

+If you encounter permissions issues, you can check your user/group ids with the following commands;

+    id -u
+    id -g

+If those don't return a value of `1000`, there are two main strategies.

+#### One-off ownership modification

-For development purposes, it is recommended that you change the owner of everything in the `www` container to your local user.
+You can change the owner of everything in the `www` container to your local user.
 This can be done with the following command:

     sudo chown -R ${USER} www

 This changes the owner of *everything* in /var/www/html to the currently logged in user on the host.
 But it leaves the group alone (`www-data`).
 Just make sure to do this _after_ installation has completed.

+#### Building a custom dev docker image

+The dev image also accepts the `WWW_DATA_ID` build parameter which the build process will use as the ID of the www-data user and group inside the image.

+Setting this to the ID of the developer's user on the host machine allows files created and/or owned by www-data inside the container be editable by the developer outside of the container.

+If your user ID is not `1000` (as determined above), build the image with:
+`--build-arg WWW_DATA_ID=$(id -u)`.

 ## Updating farmOS